These are the ten most influential individuals in the Zimbabwe Mining Industry in 2019.

 In 1997, he became a commercial manager (Mining and Industrial Division) at Zimasco before rising to the position of executive director (finance) for both Zimasco and Mimosa Mining Company (1998-2007).

-He served as Vice-President of the Chamber of Mines of Zimbabwe from 2008 to 2011 and its President from 2011 to 2013.executive chairman of Mimosa Holdings since April 1, 2013.
+Winston served as Vice-President of the Chamber of Mines of Zimbabwe from 2008 to 2011 and its President from 2011 to 2013 and Executive Chairman of Mimosa Holdings since April 1, 2013.

 He was chairman of Hwange Colliery Company Limited since May 19, 2016.
 His tenure at its end however was blighted by alleged corruption allegations levelled against him.

 (3) Alex Mhembere

 Alexander Mhembere, also known as Alex, ACIS, ACMA, MBA, has been the Chief Executive Officer of Zimplats Holdings Ltd. since October 1, 2007.
 Zimplats is the largest platinum miner in Zimbabwe.